odea-project/qAlgorithms/test/report.md

 * Intel(R) Core(TM) i5-7400 CPU @ 3.00GHz (referred to as i5)
 * AMD Ryzen 3 3250U (referred to as Ryzen)

+@todo all performance tests were conducted with the compiled program and optimisation level 2 (gcc)

 <b> Issues after binning: </b>
 Images of common undesired outputs / elements that need to be cleaned up:
 Centroid error too small, points were not binned